dohack/100Days100CProjects/Day-004-Alarm-Clock/Readme.md

 # Day-004: Alarm Clock using time.h

-## Overview

-Welcome to Day 4 of the 100 Days, 100 C Applications challenge!
-In this project, we'll create a simple alarm clock application using the `time.h` library in C.

-## Objective
+### Day-004: Alarm Clock Challenge

+#### Introduction
-The objective of this project is to build an alarm clock that allows users to set an alarm time and triggers an alert when the alarm time is reached.
+The Alarm Clock project aims to create a simple alarm clock application in C that allows users to set an alarm time and receive a notification when the alarm time is reached.
+This project enhances your understanding of C programming fundamentals, time handling, user input, and basic application development.

 ## Features